 - Two areas are closed seasonally to drift gillnetters to protect endangered leatherback and loggerhead turtles.

-- Annual harvest guidelines for shortfin makos (a harvest guideline is a general objective for how much should be caught every year).
+- Annual harvest guidelines for shortfin makos (a harvest guideline is a general objective for how much can be caught every year).

 - Commercial fishermen must have a permit and must maintain logbooks documenting their catch.
 A limited number of permits are available for the Hawaii longline fishery to control the number of vessels active in the fishery.